BushwackStudio/ElasticProbe/readme.txt

 License:      GPLv2 or later
 License URI:  https://www.gnu.org/licenses/gpl-2.0.html

-A fast and flexible search and query engine for WordPress.
+A lightning fast and flexible search and query engine for WordPress.

 == Description ==
 ElasticProbe, a fast and flexible search and query engine for WordPress, enables WordPress to find or “query” relevant content extremely fast through a variety of highly customizable features.
 WordPress out-of-the-box struggles to analyze content relevancy and can be very slow.
 ElasticProbe supercharges your WordPress website making for more sales, happier users and administrators.
 The plugin even contains many features.